whopper/DARS-parser/README.md

 ## Usage

-To visualize your DARS report, run a report and click 'Save printer friendly version'.
+To visualize your DARS report, run a report and click **Save printer friendly version**.
 Then, simply paste the full text into the DARS parser!